CliMA/Oceananigans.jl/docs/src/grids.md

                              z = (-1000, 0))

 # output
-36×34×25 LatitudeLongitudeGrid{Float64, Periodic, Bounded, Bounded} on CPU with 3×3×3 halo and with precomputed metrics ├── longitude: Periodic λ ∈ [-180.0, 180.0) regularly spaced with Δλ=10.0
+60×10×5 LatitudeLongitudeGrid{Float64, Bounded, Bounded, Bounded} on CPU with 3×3×3 halo and with precomputed metrics ├── longitude: Bounded  λ ∈ [0.0, 60.0]    regularly spaced with Δλ=1.0
-├── latitude:  Bounded  φ ∈ [-85.0, 85.0]   regularly spaced with Δφ=5.0
+├── latitude:  Bounded  φ ∈ [-60.0, 60.0]  regularly spaced with Δφ=12.0
-└── z:         Bounded  z ∈ [-1000.0, 0.0]  regularly spaced with Δz=40.0
+└── z:         Bounded  z ∈ [-1000.0, 0.0] regularly spaced with Δz=200.0
 ```

 is `Bounded` by default, because `longitude = (0, 60)`.

-!!! note "`LatitudeLongitudeGrid` topologies"
+!!! note "LatitudeLongitudeGrid topologies"
     It's still possible to use `topology = (Periodic, Bounded, Bounded)` if `longitude` doesn't have 360 degrees.
     But neither `latitude` nor `z` may be `Periodic` with `LatitudeLongitudeGrid`.

 ### Bathymetry, topography, and other irregularities

-Irregular or "complex" domains are represented with [`ImmersedBoundaryGrid`](@ref), which combines one of the above underlying grids with a type of immersed boundary.
+Irregular or "complex" domains are represented with [`ImmersedBoundaryGrid`](@ref), which combines one of the
+above underlying grids with a type of immersed boundary.
 The immersed boundaries we support currently are

 1. [`GridFittedBottom`](@ref), which fits a one- or two-dimensional bottom height to the underlying grid, so the active part of the domain is above the bottom height.
-2. [`PartialCellBottom`](@ref), which is similar to [`GridFittedBottom`](@ref), except that the height of the bottommost cell is changed to conform to bottom height, limited to prevent the bottom cells from becoming too thin.
+2. [`PartialCellBottom`](@ref Oceananigans.ImmersedBoundaries.PartialCellBottom), which is similar to [`GridFittedBottom`](@ref), except that the height of the bottommost cell is changed to conform to bottom height, limited to prevent the bottom cells from becoming too thin.
 3. [`GridFittedBoundary`](@ref), which fits a three-dimensional mask to the grid.

 To build an `ImmersedBoundaryGrid`, we start by building one of the three underlying grids, and then embedding a boundary into that underlying grid.